huggingface/transformers/docs/source/en/task_summary.md

 ### Document question answering

 Document question answering is a task that answers natural language questions from a document.
 Unlike a token-level question answering task which takes text as input, document question answering takes an image of a document as input along with a question about the document and returns an answer.
-Document question answering can be used to parse structured documents and extract key information from documents.
+Document question answering can be used to parse structured documents and extract key information from it.
 In the example below, the total amount and change due can be extracted from a receipt.

 ```py
 >>> from transformers import pipeline